tmoens/zebrafish-facility-manager/Deployment.md

 sudo certbot --apache -d example_zfm.com -d test.example-zfc.com -d eue.example-zfc.com -d acdc.example-zfc.com
 ```

 Here it a procedure on
 [how to secure Apache](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-debian-10).

 Later when you want to add another facility, you will create a sub-domain and add it to your certificate.
 This is covered in the "Per Facility" guide.

-### Passenger

-We have chosen to use [Passenger](https://www.phusionpassenger.com/library/)
-to simplify the management of the system.

-At time of writing, you *can* install Passenger on Debian 10 (buster), but the on-line
-installation guides only go as far as Debian 9 (stretch).
-Not to worry, just change
-the word "stretch" to the word "buster" in the install guide for Passenger and all
-is well.

 ## zf-server and zf-client deployment